AI Use Cases/Construction

 The Problem

-Construction firms lose 15-25% of skilled trades and project management staff annually, with turnover clustering around project completion cycles and seasonal slowdowns.
+In construction, turnover clusters around project completion cycles and seasonal slowdowns - and it hits the roles that are hardest to replace.
 HR teams manually track retention signals across disconnected systems - Procore timesheets, Viewpoint Vista payroll records, safety incident logs in OSHA reporting, and scattered email threads - without predictive visibility into which superintendents, estimators, or crew leads are actively job-hunting.
-When a key project manager or experienced superintendent leaves mid-project, schedule variance spikes 20-30%, change order approvals stall, and RFI response times double.
-The cost compounds: replacement hiring takes 6-8 weeks, onboarding adds another 4-6 weeks of ramp time, and knowledge gaps on active projects drive margin erosion of 2-5% per departed role.
+When a key project manager or experienced superintendent leaves mid-project, schedule variance spikes, change order approvals stall, and RFI response times stretch.
+The cost compounds: replacement hiring takes weeks, ramp time takes months, and the knowledge gap on active projects eats margin the whole way.

 Revenue & Operational Impact